rwirba/sample-sap/minikube/README.md

-Absolutely, Shey — here’s a polished and professional version of your README that clearly documents the prerequisites and setup steps for onboarding a new domain with Minikube, Cloudflare Tunnel, and your demo app:

----

 ## 🚀 Prerequisites for New Domain Setup

 This guide outlines the steps required to prepare a new domain for Kubernetes-based demos using Minikube, Cloudflare Tunnel, and the `sample-sap` repository.